The GI Bill Certificate of Eligibility

 Applying for the GI Bill is the first step toward a degree from an institution of higher learning.

-The process for getting your GI Bill Certificate of Eligibility (COE) is relatively easy.
-There’s one thing you definitely need to remember.
-Submit your “Application for VA Education Benefits” well before you fully enroll in school.
+The process for getting your GI Bill Certificate of Eligibility (COE) is relatively easy, but there’s one thing you need to remember.
+Submit your “Application for VA Education Benefits” well before fully enrolling in school.

 Make sure you have the following documentation before you start the application process:

 - Education and military history